Reading list

 Brief novella about a man, Barlow, who is being brought out of hibernation from a back then experimental drug) after centuries and finds himself on the earth where the huge majority of the population has an "average IQ of 45" and life is being kept together by a very tiny elite of "normal" people who have to toll like "slaves" to provide the services the "morons" need.
 This entire situation (completely fictional as IQ despite being strongly heriditary shows a very strong reversion to the mean effect, just like height; otherwise the world would at some point only be populated by dwarfs and giants) is the result of uninhibited breeding among less gifted people while intelligent people decided less and less kids.
 The elite looks to Barlow to solve the population problem which threatens to bring the planet to the limit.
 Barlow, being a greedy, racist and selfish man without any moral fibre, proceeds to implement a "solution" to the problem after making incredible demands beforehand.

-While the world the novella portrays is curious and the social commentary biting, the novel became increasingly disjointed to me and the end just kinda bolted on.
+While the world the novella portrays is curious and the social commentary biting, the novel became increasingly disjointed to me with the end just kinda bolted on.

 AUTHOR: H. G. Wells